trpc/trpc/www/docs/reactjs/introduction.md

 #### 2. Enable strict mode

-If you want to use Zod for input validation, make sure you have enabled strict mode in your `tsconfig.json`:
+If you want to use Zod for input validation, make sure you have enabled strict m ode in your `tsconfig.json`:

 ```diff title="tsconfig.json"
   "compilerOptions": {